meselghea/meselghea/README.md

 ---
 - :writing_hand: I'm a student in Revou's Full Stack Software Engineering Program.
-- :woman_technologist: Currently, I work at a digital agency in Jakarta.
+- :woman_technologist: Currently, I work at a Sportware E-commerce in Jakarta.
 - :speech_balloon: Brainstorm with me over tech, cat, digital marketing and movie.